-High professionalism of the Chorus has been on many occasions noted by various esteemed artists: directors – Irkin Gabitov, Alain Maratrat (France), Yuri Laptev, Olga Malikova; singers – Sergei Leiferkus, Maria Guleghina; conductor Pavel Petrenko and many others.
-Also, the Chorus of the Primorsky Stage earned high acclaim from Valery Gergiev during their joint performance at the XIII Easter Festival in Vladivostok.
+High professionalism of the Chorus has been on many occasions noted by such directors as Irkin Gabitov, Alain Maratrat (France), Yuri Laptev, and Olga Malikova, such singers as Sergei Leiferkus and Maria Guleghina, and such conductor as Pavel Petrenko, to name a few.
+Also, the Chorus of the Primorsky Stage had frequently earned high acclaim from Valery Gergiev.

-The ensemble is also a regular participant in concerts dedicated to significant dates, such as the Defender of the Motherland Day, the Women’s Day, Easter, the Victory Day, as well as chamber programmes featuring opera soloists.
+The ensemble is a regular participant in concerts dedicated to remarkable days, such as the Defender of the Motherland Day, the International Women’s Day, Easter, the Victory Day, as well as chamber programmes featuring opera soloists.

 Larisa Shveikovskay is the Principal Chorus Master.